 Fire Island National Seashore has a vibrant and growing Junior Ranger program, with booklets to complete on your own, and ranger-guided programs to help you learn more.

-Pick up a copy of Fire Island National Seashore's basic 16-page Junior Ranger Activity Booklet: Learning All About Fire Island National Seashore at any of the park visitor centers.
+Pick up a free copy of any of the Junior Ranger activity booklets at any of the park's visitor centers.

 If you're able to visit the William Floyd Estate on three consecutive Fridays in July or August, you can participate in the Floyd Junior Ranger Program.
 Programs are free, but registration is required (631-399-2030).Our park partner, the National Park Foundation, supports additional Junior Ranger programs around the country.

 Did You Know?